Below are the key requirements which participants and their entries should meet in order to be considered for the competition.

-Entries must be projects designed or completed in the past four (4) years, between 2014 and 2018, and which have never been awarded with the Eurasian Prize in the Professional competition.
+Entries must be projects designed or completed in the past six (6) years, between 2014 and 2019, and which have never been awarded with the Eurasian Prize in the Professional competition.

 The Eurasian Prize is awarded for achievements in the following categories and subcategories:

 Urban Development Awards

 - Comfortable residential environment